Rebecca Najdowski is an artist who considers how humans, imaging technology, and more-than-human nature are entangled.

 Ambient Pressure

 Ambient Pressure is an ongoing project that draws attention to the ways that photography has literally and conceptually ‘framed’ nature.
-The artworks were formed through analog and digital interventions in which photographic negatives and prints are manipulated, cut, burned, folded, obstructed, or physically modified.
-The images were composed twice — once during film capture and then through manipulation of the negatives, scans, and prints with blades, lighters, markers, plastic, rocks, bleach, and other materials.
-In the second stage of composition, the marks, ruptures, or overlays were used to highlight the fact that photographs are a construction and not a transparent window-on-the-world.
-The previously straightforward landscape imagery was thus incised with physical intrusions, complicating the scene with additive-erasure.
-This process — that changes the material surface of the photographs — reveals the photographic conditions which objectify and distance nature from our human experience.
+The artworks emerge from a combination of analog and digital interventions, involving the manipulation and physical modification of photographs.
+The images undergo a dual composition process: first during film capture, and then through the transformation of negatives, scans, and prints using tools such as blades, lighters, markers, plastic, rocks, bleach, and other materials.
+In the second phase of composition, intentional marks, ruptures, or overlays are applied to emphasize that photographs are not transparent windows to the world but rather constructed representations.
+This process — which changes the material surface of the photographs — exposes the photographic conditions that objectify and create a distance between nature and our human experience.

 Ambient Pressure (Black Hole), 2020–, preview of looped video